 some coverage of Kant and post-Kantian German philosophy (mostly

 19th-century).
-Note: Nehamas is 72, prospective students should make sure he plans on continuing to accept and supervise students.
+Note: Nehamas is now in his early 70s, prospective students should make sure he plans on continuing to accept and supervise students.

 University of California, Riverside: